Insprill/dv-gauge/README.md

 ```
 </details>

-To test your changes, `Gauge.dll` will need to be copied into the mod's install directory (e.g. `...Derail Valley/Mods/Gauge`) along with `info.json`.
+To test your changes, `Gauge.dll` will need to be copied into the mod's install directory (e.g. `...Derail Valley/Mods/Gauge`) along with `info.json` and `gauge.assetbundle`.
 The .dll can be found in `bin/Debug` or `bin/Release` depending on the selected build configuration.
-The info.json can be found in the root of this repository.
+The info.json and gauge.assetbundle can be found in the root of this repository.